RobertBergman/screenrecord/memory-bank/progress.md

 - Using browser Media APIs directly with appropriate abstractions
 - Following a local-first approach for privacy and performance
 - Implementing a phased approach to feature development
+- Using functional components with hooks exclusively
+- Adopting latest React patterns and best practices

 ### Lessons Learned
 - MediaRecorder's stop event needs careful handling to ensure all chunks are processed